wandansible/tailscale/README.md

             type: dict
             options:

             - path              HTTP/HTTPS path to serve from.
+Must start with "/".
 Must not be set when protocol is tcp or tls-terminated-tcp.
               default: /
               type: str